 Day 1: Individual arrival in Zurich

-The city on the lake of the same name is seen as being the only metropolis in Switzerland and has a well-preserved old town.
+The city on the lake of the same name is seen as being the only metropolis in Switzerland and has a well-preserved historic quarter.
 All tourist attractions can be found within walking distance in and around the old town, e.g. stained glass windows by Marc Chagall in the Fraumünster-Church.
 Relax on the shores of Lake Zurich or enjoy the cultural attractions and night-life of the city.

 Overnight in Zurich